danbetea/nst-experiments/README.md

 ### Experiment 2: theme and variations (under construction)

+The relevant file for this experiment is the Python script ```src/nst_var_1.py``` (for a change, I decided on a Python script, a Jupyter notebook might also appear at some point).
+The approach is similar to that of Chollet but borrows ideas from the implementations of Narayanan and GitHub user Log0; the below references and also the [Coursera course](https://www.coursera.org/learn/convolutional-neural-networks) on convolutional neural networks.
+The main differences between the two approaches are:

+- the Adam optimizer with a learning rate of 0.01 (Kinga and Ba, see reference) is used in this case as opposed to Stochastic Gradient Descent (with a whopping original learning rate of 100 used in the original approach);
+- there is no total variation cost/loss in the overall loss function (in the above, $\gamma = 0$);
+- the weights $\alpha, \beta$ as well as the style weights $\delta_\ell$ for each style layer $\ell$ considered are different, and more importantly they are hand-coded for this situation (for experiment 1, the $\alpha_\ell$'s were set automatically depending on the layer).
+In particular the following values already seem to give promising results:

+$$ \alpha = 5, \beta = 100;$$

+- the training step and the cost functions are wrapped in a ```@tf.function()``` decorator to compile them for faster performance
+- the original image (input) is not the content image, but rather a blend of uniform noise and the content image (i.e. a noise image correlated to some extent with the input).

+#### Time measurements

+The combination of hyperparameters, dropping the total variation loss, and using a noisy image for the start (as advertised already in the original paper of Gatys et al) makes this approach significantly faster for achieving the same types of results.
+Alternatively, one can wait similar times to those from experiment one but achieve much more "blended" images.

 ## References

 - Chollet, *Deep learning with Python*, second edition, [publisher's website](https://www.manning.com/books/deep-learning-with-python-second-edition) and [GitHub repositiory](https://github.com/fchollet/deep-learning-with-python-notebooks)